 Step 1: All grades, GPA's and academic statuses are reviewed at the end of each semester and communicated to the graduate academic program advisors for review.
-Advisors and/or program director or chairs comment on the report and return it to the Registrar's office.
+Advisors and/or program administrators comment on the report and return it to the Registrar's office.